mattermost/docs/source/deploy/mattermost-changelog.md

   - Mattermost v9.5.7 contains low to high severity level security fixes.
 [Upgrading](https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.com/security-vulnerability-report/).
   - Fixed an issue where banners set by system administrators did not stack below system banners, but rather appeared underneath them.
 Existing system banners have remained unchanged.
   - Added a new configuration setting ``CloudSettings.Disable`` (via config.json, or environment variable), default ``false``.
 When set to ``true``, all requests to the Mattermost Customer Portal from a workspace will be disabled.
-  - Fixed an issue where the user status would incorrectly be set to offline without checking for connections in other nodes in an High Availability cluster.
+  - Fixed an issue where the user status would incorrectly be set to offline without checking for connections in other nodes in an High Availability cluster [MM-57153](https://mattermost.atlassian.net/browse/MM-57153).
-  - Fixed an issue where users could not see the member count in the **Browse Channels** dialog on some servers.
+  - Fixed an issue where users could not see the member count in the **Browse Channels** dialog on some servers [MM-56266](https://mattermost.atlassian.net/browse/MM-56266).
   - Mattermost v9.5.7 contains no database or functional changes.
 - **9.5.6, released 2024-06-03**
   - Mattermost v9.5.6 contains low to high severity level security fixes.
 [Upgrading](https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.com/security-vulnerability-report/).